bin3bdulbadiea/Ashira/README.md

-# ashira
+# Ashira

-A new Flutter project.
+A social networking application using Firebase with a simple user interface, where the user can create an account, meet new friends, and share his daily activities.

 ## Getting Started